 So how do we avoid this mistake?
 How do we avoid ending up somewhere we never intended to end up?

 I have distilled the solution down to three steps:

-Of course, theory and praxis are two very different things, and nothing is ever so simple as it seems on paper.
-Sometimes we need somebody to lead us through the problem.
+Of course, theory and praxis are two very different things.
+Sometimes we need somebody to lead us through the problem because our closeness to it can mind us blind to the simplicity of its solution.
 But that is what ParaBellum was created for, after all.

 ~ Joshua van Asakinda